yassermej/realm/README.md

 A boilerplate for creating scalable apps with react, rxjs and a little bit of magic.
 Heavily inspired by flux, redux and elm architecture.
-(WIP)

 ```
 npm install